-Since the COVID-19 outbreak began, most migrant encounters have resulted in expulsion from the U.S. rather than apprehension within the country (see Graph 1).
-In November 2022, Title 42 was blocked by Federal Judge Sullivan in a District of Columbia ruling that the government cannot use the coronavirus pandemic as a justification to expel migrants anymore.

-A delay in implementation of the court's order has been granted indefinitely to allow the government time to prepare for an orderly transition to new policies at the border, according to the Department of Homeland Security.
-Without an alternative, the lack of Title 42 will vastly increase the number of migrants remaining in the country.
+When the COVID-19 outbreak began, most migrant encounters resulted in expulsion from the U.S. instead of apprehensions within the country (see Graph 1).
+In November 2022, Title 42 was blocked by Federal Judge Sullivan in a District of Columbia ruling that the government cannot use the coronavirus pandemic as justification to expel migrants.
+A delay in implementation of the court's order was granted through May 11th, 2023 to allow the government time to prepare for an orderly transition to new policies at the border.
+Immediately after Title 42 ended, there was a brief decrease in the number of migrants crossing (likely due to limitations on movement set by cartels) before it rapidly increased again and exploded in December surpassing 300,000.